margaretkonkol/ed/_texts/brooks-satin.md

 - The Sundays of Satin-Legs Smith
 - BY GWENDOLYN BROOKS

+![Bronzeville streetscape 1940](https://github.com/margaretkonkol/ed/blob/gh-pages/assets/Regal-Theater-Bronzeville.jpg)

-- > Inamoratas, with an approbation,
+- > In amoratas, with an approbation,
 - > Bestowed his title.
 Blessed his inclination.

-![Bronzeville streetscape 1940](https://github.com/margaretkonkol/ed/blob/gh-pages/assets/Regal-Theater-Bronzeville.jpg)

 He wakes, unwinds, elaborately: a cat
 Tawny, reluctant, royal.
 He is fat
 And fine this morning.
 Definite.
 Reimbursed.